 (c) Format.
 The Maryland Law Component may include written materials but shall be in electronic format so that an applicant may participate from a remote location, subject to appropriate verification of the applicant's actual and personal participation.

-(d) Approval by Court of Appeals.
-The Board shall submit the general format of the Maryland Law Component to the Court of Appeals for its consideration and approval.
+(d) Approval by Supreme Court.
+The Board shall submit the general format of the Maryland Law Component to the Supreme Court for its consideration and approval.

 Committee Note: It is not intended that the actual questions be submitted to the Court, but only the basic structure and outline of the Component.